ChuquEmeka/ChuquEmeka/README.md

 - **Power BI**, **Tableau**, **Looker**, **QuickSight**
 - **Git**, **GitHub Actions** for version control and CI/CD automation

 With six years of prior experience in **real estate**, I bring cross-domain insights into data problem-solving.
-I hold a Bachelor's degree in **Real Estate** and multiple certifications in **data analytics**.
+I hold a Bachelor's degree in **Real Estate** and multiple certifications in **data analytics/engineering**.

 ## 💻 Skills